prb112/powervs-demo/rhel/quay/README.md

-Demonstrates how to use PowerVS to sets up a RHEL PVM with Terraform and configure FIPS
+Demonstrates how to install Quay in a Power Virtual Instance on PowerVS

 # Steps to Initialize with Terraform and PowerVS